rythrojaofficial/axis45/workouts/tuesday-tricking-exercise.md

 #### practical circuit advice

 1. Have deep reservations about your circuit being anything other than a circle.
 People will inevitably get lost.

+- If you decide to go off track there should be a very good reason and no good alternatives

 1.  each station should take the same amount of time
     - If you have partners:
       - first exercise can be a 1 person thing, resulting in 2 turns